 Sir David has been a Director since September 2014.
 He is Chairman of the Remuneration Committee and a member of the Risk Committee.
 Sir David is Chairman of Gatwick Airport Ltd, which operates Gatwick Airport in the UK and Chairman of High Speed Two (HS2) Ltd, the company responsible for developing and promoting the UK's new high speed rail network.
 Sir David is a senior advisor to Global Infrastructure Partners in the US and to Lone Star Funds.
-Previously he was Chief Executive Officer of Network Rail Infrastructure Ltd, Chief Executive Officer of the Olympic Delivery Authority for the London 2012 Olympic Games, Chief Executive Officer of Lend Lease.
+Previously he was Chief Executive Officer of Network Rail Infrastructure Ltd, Chief Executive Officer of the Olympic Delivery Authority for the London 2012 Olympic Games, Chief Executive Officer of English Partnerships and Managing Director and Chief Executive Officer of Lend Lease.